Free Spreadsheet-Based Form 1040 Available for 2011 Tax Year

 By David H. Ringstrom, CPA

-The spreadsheet includes both pages of Form 1040, as well as these supplemental schedules:
+The 2011 version of the spreadsheet includes both pages of Form 1040 as well as the following supplemental schedules:

 - Schedule A – Itemized Deductions

-- Schedule B – Ordinary Interest and Ordinary Dividends
+- Schedule B – Interest and Ordinary Dividends

 - Schedule C – Profit or Loss from Business